 Barry was twenty-nine but looked nineteen.
 He was 5’7” and skinny.
 He rarely shaved, and there was usually a sparse growth on his chin.
 His eyes were blue-green, but it was the whites of his eyes that were really striking.
 They were visible all the way around the irises, even above and below, with blood vessels snaking throughout.
 He had a perpetual wide-eyed look, as though everything he saw and pointed to was quite extraordinary.

 And Barry did a lot of pointing.
 Often he let out a loud “Whooooooaaaa!”—a harsh sound that vibrated in his throat—then pointed urgently at absolutely nothing.
 He loved being in the limelight, at the forefront, all eyes and ears upon him.
-Barry was one of about thirty clients who lived in group homes—state-supported homes that provided supervision for six to eight adults with intellectual disabilities.
-One day he and some other group home residents had just finished a picnic lunch and were walking to a public swimming pool.
-Barry, grinning, was a half block ahead of the pack, nodding his head to the beat of “Uhhh, uhhh, uhhh, uhhh….”
-One of the other residents caught up with him, though, which Barry didn’t like, so he smacked the guy in the face with his plastic lunch box.
+Barry, like about half of our clients, lived in a group home.
+Each of these state-supported homes provided round-the-clock supervision for six to eight adults with intellectual disabilities.
+One day Barry and some other group home residents had just finished a picnic lunch and were walking to a public swimming pool.
+Barry, grinning, was a half block ahead of the pack, nodding his head to the beat of “Uhhh, uhhh, uhhh, uhhh…” One of the other residents caught up with him, though, which Barry didn’t like, so he smacked the guy in the face with his plastic lunch box.
 He led the rest of the way by himself.

 He could never quench his thirst for attention.
 When he was working at the Center, even on a job he was proficient at, he’d stop after each step, wanting congratulations for what he had just done and encouragement for what he was about to do.
 Occasionally Barry worked on a mailing contract.
 These came to the Center about once a month and involved filling envelopes with bank statements.
 We’d give each client ten empty envelopes and ten bank statements at a time.
 That way, if a client ended up with an extra envelope, we’d know he had accidentally put two statements in one of them.
 After the client filled his envelopes, we’d take them and give him another set of ten.
 Mailings were usually rush jobs and could get hectic, with supervisors running around, counting out envelopes, checking envelopes, recording production, and basically trying to keep up with the clients, but that didn’t concern Barry.
 He wouldn’t let us just grab the ten he had finished; we had to stand there patiently while he handed them to us, one by one.
 He viewed each envelope as an achievement, deserving of individual recognition.